jamescherti/outline-indent.el/README.md

 # outline-indent.el - Emacs Package to Outline and Fold Text Using Indentation Levels

 The `outline-indent.el` Emacs package provides a minor mode for Emacs that enables **code folding and outlining based on indentation levels**.

-It leverages the built-in outline-minor-mode to automatically detect and fold sections according to their indentation hierarchy.
+The `outline-indent.el` leverages the built-in outline-minor-mode to automatically detect and fold sections according to their indentation hierarchy.
+The outline-minor-mode enables utilizing functions such as demote, move indented blocks up, and move indented blocks down, significantly enhancing the editing experience for indented text.
+These functions are invaluable for restructuring and reorganizing content within indented sections.

 ![](https://raw.githubusercontent.com/jamescherti/outline-yaml.el/main/.screenshot.png)